September 19 1862 Friday

 USA.
-A major reorganisation occurred in the high command of the Union western theatre.
-Following the departure of Major-General Henry Wager Halleck to Washington, DC, to become the General-in-Chief of the US Army, his command structure was belatedly dismantled.
+The high command of the Union western theatre underwent a major reorganisation.
+Long after the departure of Major-General Henry Wager Halleck to Washington, DC, to become the General-in-Chief of the US Army, his clumsy command structure was belatedly dismantled.

-The Department of the Mississippi was discontinued and with it, its jurisdiction over the Department of Kansas.
-The Department of Kansas was also discontinued and Kansas and Indian Territory were transferred to the Department of the Missouri.
+The Department of Kansas was discontinued and Kansas and Indian Territory were transferred to the Department of the Missouri.
 The Colorado Territory was transferred to a newly-established and autonomous District of Colorado.
 This provided much clearer and focused direction for the territorial commands west of the Mississippi.
 The Department of the Missouri now comprised Missouri, Arkansas, the parts of Kentucky and Tennessee west of the Tennessee River, and the Indian Territory.

 Arkansas.
 A skirmish occurred between Union pickets and a detachment of the Texas Rangers near Helena.